 like the more premium Beyerdynamic DT 700 PRO X, The left ear cup houses a mini-XLR input with a small, flat divot.
 This serves to help lock the 3.5mm cable into place.
 Unlike higher-end models, AKG does not provide an assortment of cables or a protective case.
 Instead, you’re left to your own devices if the cable frays meaning you can either repair it or buy another when the time comes.
 The company does, however, include a ¼” adapter to plug the K240 into a guitar amp or audio interface.

 Are the AKG K240 Studio portable?

 No, do not take these headphones out for a spin on the train.
 You and everyone around you will have a bad time.

 The open-back build is great for listening in quiet, controlled environments, but your music leaks out from the back of the ear cups.
 If you listen to these outside or in a loud space, you’ll think they’re a bad pair of headphones—which absolutely isn’t the case.
 Auditory masking is a heck of a phenomenon, though, and the louder sounds of your environment will massively degrade your ability to perceive any musical detail.

 How do you connect the AKG K240 Studio?

 Since these are wired headphones, you can take full advantage of lossless audio files like FLAC.
-This means the AKG K240 Studio is a great, cheap headset for listeners who subscribe to streaming services like Amazon Music HD, Deezer, and Tidal HiFi.
+This means the AKG K240 Studio is a great, cheap headset for listeners who subscribe to streaming services like Apple Music, Amazon Music HD, and Spotify Hifi.